• Skip to primary navigation

 4. Cucumber

-Cucumber isn’t only good in treating swelling but also for arthritis relief.
-The antioxidants content of cucumber like beta carotene and lutein reduces the signs of aging.
-This food is also good for losing weight, brain health and reducing the level of blood pressure.(6, 7, 8)
+Cucumber isn’t only good for treating swelling but also for arthritis relief.
+The antioxidant content of cucumber like beta carotene and lutein reduces the signs of aging.
+This food is also good for losing weight, brain health, and reducing the level of blood pressure.
+(6, 7, 8)

 5. Carrots

-This vegetable offers excellent diuretic effect because it contains antioxidants, vitamins and minerals as well as phytochemicals.
+This vegetable offers an excellent diuretic effect because it contains antioxidants, vitamins and minerals as well as phytochemicals.
 They’re also good in maintaining the normal blood pressure level.

-The phytochemicals help in promoting detoxification and eliminating of wastes from the body.
+The phytochemicals help in promoting detoxification and eliminating wastes from the body.
 Likewise, they also reduce swelling and the alkaline content of carrots promotes the proper balance of pH and invigorates the blood.
 (9, 10, 11)

 6. Eggplant

 Another vegetable that has high water content making it perfect for treating edema.
-Aside from being an effective diuretic, eggplants also improve the blood circulation, thus it is useful for treating hypertension (12).
+Aside from being an effective diuretic, eggplants also improve blood circulation, thus it is useful for treating hypertension (12).

 Eggplants are loaded with vitamins, minerals, fiber and antioxidants.
 They’re also helpful in losing weight.